Russell-Pollari/flask-heroku-example/README.md

 ### Training/experiments
 #### Download data
 `$ python scripts/download_data.py`
-This download a save model from S3 and extract into root directory:
+Download the dataset from S3 and extract it into the root directory:
 ```
 ├── data
     ├── sample